sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 1. Cross-functional lead (CFL): responsible to coordinate and shepherd a tribe.
 People with different skills, seniority, or expertise align to the cross-functional lead of the tribe they're in.
 A cross-functional lead e.g., "Cross-Functional Lead, Savings", can come from any background, even if experience in software development and product management are both heavily recommended.
 2. Function lead (FL): responsible to coordinate work and initiatives within their function.
 People within that function liaise with the function lead, but are aligned to the cross-functional lead of the tribe they're in.
 A function lead should be a very senior member of their function.
 As an example, a "Function Lead, Legal" role should be a very senior corporate solicitor; legal experts in the various tribes all align to their tribe's CFL, but liaise with the Legal FL as well.
-3. Managers: managers are coordinators and shepherds of processes, and work at inner levels in the outside-in organization.
+3. Managers: coordinators and shepherds of processes, and work at inner levels in the outside-in organization.
 Nobody manages people, only processes.
 Specifically, managers coordinate the continuous improvement of the processes they focus on, liaising with CFLs, FLs, and product developers.
 A manager should be intimate with the way the work their process aims at improving works.
 As an example, a software development manager should be intimate with how software development works.
 This typically means they must have a strong background in software development.
-4. CEO: TODO
-5. Founders: TODO
+4. Founders or CEO: responsible to protect the system of work, and to come up with and continuously repeat the vision and the mission, so everybody is aligned.

+## One-way decisions must be reviewed and can be vetoed

+For two-way decisions, those who can easily be reverted, there's no need to seek validation outside a team.

+Some decisions, though, are one-way, meaning there's no easy way to undo them, and the consequences might be significant.
+For these decisions, the teams must present their reasoning and conclusions to the cross-functional lead involved, and the relevant the function leads.
+During this presentation, the CFL and the FLs can veto the decision made by the team, explaining why they disagree and what negative consequences the company would risk.
+The team can disagree and escalate this to founders and/or the CEO.

+There are many kinds of one-way decisions, and the teams need to receive coaching to identify them correctly.
+Firing people is a great example of something that it's always one-way, and must thus be presented to a CFL and the relevant FLs before a team can move forward.

 ##### TODO

 - Bad actors and bad hires get fired (how? by who? when? after trying what? how do people get fired? how do teams get dissolved?)
-- Function leads, managers, experts, and cross-functional leads